soccerthomas/Academic-Projects/README.md

 ## Overview

-The purpose of this repository is to organize and showcase my academic work across mathematics, computer science, and software engineering courses.
+The purpose of this repository is to organize and showcase my  work across mathematics, computer science, and software engineering courses.
 It includes problem-solving implementations, algorithmic exercises, and project-based coursework.